denismunene2006-lab/e-commerce-website/README.md

-# 🛒 UrbanCart — Full-Stack E-Commerce Demo
+# 🛒 UrbanCart — Full-Stack E-Commerce Demo.

 **UrbanCart** is a full-stack e-commerce demo application built with vanilla HTML, CSS, and JavaScript on the frontend, backed by a Node.js/Express REST API.
 It showcases core e-commerce functionality — product browsing, search & category filtering, cart management, JWT-based authentication, and M-Pesa payment integration (live Daraja STK push **or** built-in simulation for local demos).